nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 To start the workflow graph:

 1. Click on the **Graph** tab.
-2. Drag the Start node and drop it on the graph.
+2. You should already have the Start and Stop nodes added by default.
+If not,  drag and drop them on the graph.
     ![](https://www.lucidchart.com/publicSegments/view/54ede03e-bcb8-4715-a9f3-1f500a008a99/image.png ?w=250,border=true)

 ### Defining the Technical Validation Step